D1ie3z/HackTheBox/EchoCTF/Readme.txt

 #ENGLISH
-There are some machines of Echoctf.red
+There are some machines of echoctf.red

 #ESPAÑOL
-Aquí hay unas maquinas de Echoctf.red
+Aquí hay unas maquinas de echoctf.red